truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 #### Conjunctions

 Queries with no defined conjunction assume `AND`.
 However, the conjunction `OR` is also supported by using the syntax illustrated below.
-We can use `jail.query` with `OR` to filter jails by release.
+We can use `chart.release.query` with `OR` to filter chart releases by name.

 Javascript:
     :::javascript
     ["OR",
       [
-        ["release","=", "11.2-RELEASE"],
+        ["name","=", "firstchart"],
-        ["release","=", "11.3-RELEASE"],
+        ["name","=", "secondchart"],
       ]
     ]